George Schussel: Recognition and memberships

+Philanthropy

 In March 2000, Schussel was recognized in the MIT Sloan School of Management alumni magazine for his philanthropic contributions towards MIT.
 In 1998 Schussel donated money to MIT Sloan for the endowment of a Professorship of Management Science chair.
 Currently this chair is held by Erik Brynjolfsson whose book ‘Race Against the Machine’ was CIO Insight's No. 1 pick for the top 10 IT-Business Books of 2011.
 Schussel has also served on the Dean's Leadership Council at the MIT Sloan School.

 Although Schussel is not an alumnus of MIT, while a graduate student at Harvard, the classes he took at MIT gave him an early foundation in computer storage and retrieval techniques, which later proved valuable as he became expert in database technology.
 In addition, Schussel's family members held six degrees from the school, while one of his daughters met her husband there.

 Beginning in 2016, the Schussels created the Schussel Family Fund which provides research funds to the Weinstock Laboratory of the Dana Farber Cancer Institute in Boston.
 A primary goal of the laboratory is to understand and develop clinical treatments for T-cell lymphomas.
 In 2017, George and Sandra became members of DFCI's Joint Visiting Committee on Basic Science.
 Additional funds have gone towards supporting research at the Smilow Cancer Hospital on T-cell lymphomas.